dongrixinyu/ffio/README.md

 image   = decoder.decode_one_frame()
 ```

-Or, if you wanna build a docker by yourself from a custom GitHub branch.
+Or, if you wanna build a docker by yourself from a custom GitHub branch:

-## 2. build docker image by yourself from GitHub
+## 2. Build docker image by yourself from GitHub

 You can first clone this repo via git, and then build a docker with all libs installed.
 You do not need to configure compilation params anymore.